 How You Gain from being an AASP

-Apple use AASPs as one way to provide warranty repairs and a standardized highest quality of service all over the world.
+Apple use AASPs as one way to provide warranty repairs and a standardized quality of service all over the world.
 As an AASP, you get:

 - Authorization to repair and service the devices that are covered.